cdornn/-bigideas-skills-lab-6/README.md

 ## Getting Started

 ### Description

 This is our assignment for the Version Control and Plaintext and FOSS Skill Lab in CMPINF 0010.

 Our program will ask the user if they want a random number.
 If the user inputs a Y, they'll get a random number.
 If the user inputs an N, they'll get a prompt for one more confirmation.
 If the user replies with another N, the program will respond to the user and stop.

 ### Installation

+* Download jupiterhub or go to the website online and log in with your account
+* After you join jupiterhub you should start a new terminal
+* In the terminal, type `git clone https://github.com/cdornn/bigideas-skills-lab-6.git` and press enter
+* After the folder downloads, double click the `nano.save` file to launch the program

 ## How to contribute